 How can you build your language lesson using Task-Based Teaching Method?

-In essence, a language lesson based on the Task-Based Language Teaching method has three stages, the Pre-Task Activity, the Task and the Wrap-up or Review.
+In essence, a language lesson based on the Task-Based Language Teaching method has three stages, the Pre-Task Activity, the Task and the Post-Task or Review.

 During the Pre-Task Activity, you introduce the task to the students, trying to motivate them and make them look forward to it.
 At this point, you also set your expectations and you show them a finished example of the same task as guidance as well as a method to avoid using the native tongue to answer the many questions students might have.
 You proceed to hand out stationery and other necessary materials, and form groups or pairs.